Revisiting Power System Stabilizers with Increased Inverter-Based Generation: A Case Study: Introduction

 \section{Introduction}

 As power systems continue to integrate renewable energy resources, conventional Synchronous Generators (SGs) are progressively being replaced by Inverter-Based Resources (IBRs).
-This transition changes the dynamics of power systems, removing mechanical inertia and damping from the grid \cite{gfl}, which can jeopardize small-signal stability, defined as the ability of a power system to maintain synchronism under small disturbances \cite{Kundur1994}.
+This transition alters grid dynamics by removing mechanical inertia and damping \cite{gfl}, potentially jeopardizing small-signal stability, defined as the ability of a power system to maintain synchronism under small disturbances \cite{Kundur1994}.

 Several studies have examined how increased IBR penetration affects the electromechanical modes inherent to conventional power systems \cite{cse_interaction, 9110789, epri_gfm, en15124273}.
 Specifically, the authors of \cite{cse_interaction} and \cite{9110789} discuss the impact that IBRs have on the existing modes in the system, highlighting that weak interconnections between IBRs and the grid, combined with decreasing system inertia and interactions between newly added and existing IBRs, can have a detrimental effect on system stability.
-Furthermore, \cite{epri_gfm} and \cite{en15124273} compared the converter-interface generation control strategies and examined their impact on grids with increasing penetration of IBRs, concluding that future power systems with a high share of non-synchronous generation may experience a reduction in small-signal stability, depending on the IBR control strategy.
+Furthermore, \cite{epri_gfm} and \cite{en15124273} compared the converter-interfaced generation control strategies and examined their impact on grids with increasing penetration of IBRs, concluding that future power systems with a high share of non-synchronous generation may experience a reduction in small-signal stability, depending on the IBR control strategy.